ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 ![disk_manager_window](images/disk_manager_window1.png){.thumbnail}

-Your server's Windows disk is probably *disk 1*, so you must import it to be able to access it.
+Your server's Windows disk is probably *Disk 1*.
+You must import it to be able to access it.

-Please note that if you have several disk groups, the number of the Windows disk may vary, you may have to import several disks to get the Windows one.
+Please note that if you have several disk groups, the number of the Windows disk may vary.
+You may have to import several disks to get the Windows one.

 You also have to import the second disk to properly import your software RAID volume.